YOUR QUESTIONS. ANSWERED.

 What is a preREO?

-A preREO is a delinquent first mortgage secured by a vacant property, typically a single-family home or condo.
+A preREO is a delinquent first mortgage secured by either a vacant or tenant-occupied property.

 What is another name for a preREO?